jbdevstudio/jbdevstudio-product/site/macosx/README.txt

-To compile JBDevStudio.icns use follow commands:
+To compile devstudio.icns use follow commands:

 cd jbdevstudio-product/site/macosx

-iconutil -c icns JBDevStudio.iconset
+iconutil -c icns devstudio.iconset

 For additional info see: